Molecular Basis of Epilepsy

 In depth behavioral phenotyping unravels complex motor disturbances in Cstb-/- mouse, a model for progressive myoclonus epilepsy type 1.

-Pollari E, Tegelberg S, Björklund H, Kälviäinen R, Lehesjoki AE, Haapalinna A. Frontiers in Behavioral Neuroscience.
+Pollari E, Tegelberg S, Björklund H, Kälviäinen R, Lehesjoki A-E, Haapalinna A. Frontiers in Behavioral Neuroscience.
 2023.

 Cystatin B-deficiency triggers ectopic histone H3 tail cleavage during neurogenesis.